 Make sure your portraits have all the information needed by using Smart filters.
 Smart filters show portraits that may be missing critical information.

 Warning will also appear over the portraits - use the Smart filter to view the suggested areas to fix.

 In the example above, the warnings suggest that Assign Role be used to add priorities to portraits, and that other potentially critical information is missing from certain portraits.
 Use these warnings to catch potential issues that would lead to mislabelling, misgrouping or excluding portraits from appearing

 Upper & Lower Case Sensitivity

-All fields are case-sensitive, meaning that upper and lower case versions of the same name are seen as different from each other.
+All fields are case-sensitive - upper and lower case versions of the same name are seen as different from each other.
 For instance, if you have an entry for McKay and another as Mckay, they are treated as two separate names.

 This is particularly important when using the Teacher column.
-If you assign half a class of students to McKay and the other half to Mckay, you will have two separate teacher groups.
-Be careful to use the available options when reassigning people to new groups to avoid typos or capitalization issues.
+If you assign half a class of students to McKay and the other half to Mckay, you will have two separate teacher groups, which may lead to students being excluded from their classroom page.
+Be careful to use the existing groups when re-assigning people to avoid typos or capitalization issues.